OSC/ondemand/CODE_OF_CONDUCT.md

 ## AI Agent Generated Content

-Project mainatainers will not interact with AI Agents.
-Content generated purely by AI agents will be rejected outright.
-Users that continually generate purely AI generated content may be blocked or reported.
+AI agents or bots may not submit contributions or interact with the community on someone's behalf.
+Content submitted without meaningful human involvement will be rejected and closed.
+Additionally, accounts that repeatedly do this may be blocked or reported.

-Whether an AI has assisted in the content is not the issue, the maintainers will only interact with humans, not agents or bots.

 ## Attribution